timfayz/SEM/docs/explanation.md

   padding: 5px;
 }
 ```
 Underscore is used to visually separate classes with one property and the mix of several ones.
-The decision was made because `._abstract-name` isn't really self-descriptive and can imply anything like a "black-box" when reading other people's code or even your own after quite more time.
+The decision was made because `._abstract-name` isn't really self-descriptive and can imply anything like a "black-box" when reading other people's HTML code or even your own after quite more time.
 Other important details around mix we discuss later.
 Move on.

 ###Set
 Here is the last main concept - **set**.
 Set is a **group of elements or mixes**.
 Add the previous mixes, some more elements and see the result: